- EAP bylaws (PDF) [202 KB]

 6. The assembly also can be held via digital telecommunication platforms.

 § 6 Board

-1. The Executive Board consists of president, vice president, general secretary and treasurer.
-The board can include a maximum of four representatives of other organizations as decided by the general assembly of EAP.
+1. The Executive Board consists of the president, vice president, general secretary and treasurer.
+The board can include a maximum of four representatives of other organisations as decided by the general assembly of EAP.
 However, they do not have voting powers.

-2. The president, vice president, secretary and treasurer are responsible for managing current business of the association.
+2. The president, vice president, secretary and treasurer are responsible for managing the current business of the association.
 They implement the decisions of the General Assembly.
-They creates the annual reports and financial statements.
+They create annual reports and financial statements.

 § 7 Authority to sign

 In the name of the Academy any two members of the board can sign, the President, the Vice-President, the General Secretary, and the Treasurer.

 § 8 Amendments and Dissolution

 The annual general assembly of the EAP can decide to change the bylaws by a majority of two thirds of the given votes at the assembly.